Goatse.cx: Legacy

 it's ... the spectacle of the thing, right?
 You really want to be there when the person is seeing it.
 To the extent that there's all these sites online of sort of people taking pictures of their friends and showing them Goatse...
 [In photos online,] It's like thousands and thousands of people looking really shocked or disgusted.
-It's really great.

-The goatse.cx image has been used by website authors to discourage other sites from hot-linking to them.
+It's really great.The goatse.cx image has been used by website authors to discourage other sites from hot-linking to them.
 By replacing the hot-linked image with an embarrassing image when hot-linking has been discovered, an unsubtle message is sent to the offending website's operators, visible to all who view the web page in question.
 In 2007, Wired.com hot-linked to another site in an article about the "sexiest geeks of 2007"; the site subsequently swapped the hot-linked image with one from goatse.cx.

-Images on the site such as hello.jpg and others have become subjects of parodies, mirrors, and tributes.